csc-training/high-level-gpu-programming/docs/06-kokkos.md

 # Kokkos memory management (View-based)
 - For Kokkos Views, an optimal data layout is determined at compile time depending on the computer architecture
-- A 1-dimensional view of type int* into default and host memory spaces can be created by
+- A 1-dimensional `View` of type `int*` into default and host memory spaces can be created by

 <small>